tedkirkpatrick/474-14-1/Week4-Day2.md

 **Read [{{ site.data.bibliography.cavage2013.title }}]({{ site.data.bibliography.cavage2013.url }})**, from Messaging (p.&nbsp;67) up to but not including Platform Components (p.&nbsp;68).

-These sections are short but dense.
-For the Messaging section, consider how your use of SQS in Assignment&nbsp;2 fits his description.
+These two sections are short but dense.
+For the "Messaging" section, consider how your use of SQS in Assignment&nbsp;2 fits his description.
 Also note how he considers each of the factors (geographies, etc.) for this subservice.

-For the automated failover section, focus on the basic need: We need to design how the system recovers when a subcomponent fails.
+For the "Automating Failover" section, focus on the basic need: We need to design how the system recovers when a subcomponent fails.